glpi-project/android-inventory-agent/.github/PULL_REQUEST_TEMPLATE.md

-# Checklist
+# Requirements

-Please check if your PR fulfills the following requirements:
+Please check if your PR fulfills the following specifications:

-- [ ] The commit message follows our guidelines: [Conventional Commit](https://conventionalcommits.org/)
+- The commit message follows our guidelines: [Conventional Commit](https://conventionalcommits.org/)
-- [ ] Tests for the changes have been added (for bug fixes / features)
+- Tests for the changes have been added (for bug fixes / features)
-- [ ] Docs have been added / updated (for bug fixes / features)
+- Docs have been added / updated (for bug fixes / features)

 ## PR Type